 Medical Assistance in Minneapolis

-If you or a loved one are suffering from malignant mesothelioma or any other asbestos-related disease, there is currently two cancer center in Minneapolis which offer numerous, comprehensive treatment options, and the nearby Mayo Clinic in Rochester, known for its innovative research and cutting-edge technology and treatment options.
+There are two cancer centers in the Minneapolis area which offer comprehensive treatment options, including the nearby Mayo Clinic in Rochester, known for its innovative research and cutting-edge technology and treatment options.

 Masonic Cancer Center – University of Minnesota